RustCrypto/block-modes/README.md

 Crates in this repository do not ensure ciphertexts are authentic (i.e. by using a MAC to verify ciphertext integrity), which can lead to serious vulnerabilities if used incorrectly!
+[AEADs][aead-link] provide simple authenticated encryption, which is much less error-prone than manual integrity verification.

 **USE AT YOUR OWN RISK!**